GitHub

 4 Partially resolved.
 It’s tribal knowledge.
 Confirmed (all verified live via curl ifconfig.me): pdp7 (35.238.12.142), pdp10 (34.69.126.254), and pdp24 (35.225.100.177) allowlist our outbound IP on their side (see §3.5).
 Slack outreach posted in #devops on 2026-04-30; awaiting confirmation that no others exist.
 PD partner success

 5 What is the actual NAT IP resource name/path?
 Resolved.
-TF lives in thehelperbees/gcp-networks at modules/base_shared_vpc/nat.tf (called from envs/{prod,non-production}/boa_vpc_fw.tf).
+TF lives in thehelperbees/gcp-networks at modules/base_shared_vpc/nat.tf (called from envs/{production,non-production}/boa_vpc_fw.tf).
 HB-8217 firewall rules are in modules/base_shared_vpc/firewall.tf:254-345.
-All 8 NAT IPs verified live 2026-04-30 (4 non-prod + 4 prod, us-central1) — see §2 table. us-west1 NAT IPs exist but are out of scope (swarm is us-central1-only).
+All 8 us-central1 NAT IPs verified live 2026-04-30 (4 non-prod + 4 prod) — see §2 table. us-west1 NAT IPs (4 per env) are pre-emptively included in all allowlists for future DR/expansion — see §2 callout for the 2026-05-12 policy revision.

 6. Action Item Traceability